LapisGit/GorillaTrials/README.md

 Kronicahl: Tester

-# This product is not affiliated with Gorilla Tag or Another Axiom LLC and is not endorsed or otherwise sponsored by Another Axiom LLC.
-Portions of the materials contained herein are property of Another Axiom LLC. © 2021 Another Axiom LLC.
+# *This product is not affiliated with Another Axiom Inc. or its videogames Gorilla Tag and Orion Drift and is not endorsed or otherwise sponsored by Another Axiom.
+Portions of the materials contained herein are property of Another Axiom. ©2021 Another Axiom Inc.*